BeaglePilot/beaglepilot/reports/report_victor.md

     - Test all the other drivers
     - Ideas about the new AP_HAL_Linux (using dedicted threads for each SPI, etc.).
 Discuss in more detail with @tridge.

-Questions for the meeting:
+Things to fix/Questions for the meeting:
-    - "height" messages?
-    - LOOP speed in param?
-    - Why when recompiling it takes so much?
+    ok - "height" messages?.
+Seem to be bad baro stuff. "set altreadout 0" can do it.
+Put it in the startup script ok - Why when recompiling it takes so much?
 Seems like compiles everything once again.
-    - Why when recompiling ArduPilot/ArduPlane the .elf is not updated?
+NTP timing issue.
+Also check /usr/bin/rdate 192.168.2.15 ok - Why when recompiling ArduPilot/ArduPlane the .elf is not updated?
 Furthermore it takes as much as compiling from a clean status.
+NTP issue
     - Discuss PERF results
-    - What's the best way of inverting the y axis?
-    - Attitude interpretation?
+    ok - What's the best way of inverting the y axis?.
+AHRS_ORIENTATION param ok - Attitude interpretation? start changing http://uav.tridgell.net/BBB/spi_changes.patch Correct SPI http://uav.tridgell.net/BBB/spi_changes.patch.
+Rebased here https://github.com/tridge/ardupilot/commits/bbb-wip
+        IMPORTANT to change the dts as well.
+New pins
     - For some reason ArduCopter stops when MAVLink is stopped, why?
-    - APM PreARM: RC Not Calibrated (message got when arm throttle)
+    - APM PreARM: RC Not Calibrated (message got when arm throttle) ok - change loop to 200 ok - gaccel, ggyro for plotting on Linux the gyros and accel.